blbadger/blbadger.github.io/vision-transformers.md

     vision_transformer.encoder.layers[i].mlp = torch.nn.Identity()
 ```

-but a slight modification is required to remove self-attention layers as these contain keyword arguments `key, query, value`.
+but a slight modification is required to remove self-attention layers as these contain the arguments `key, query, value`.
 Instead of replacing the self-attention module object with our handy identity function, we instead have to replace the forward call to that object with `torch.nn.Identity()` as follows:

 ```python
 ...